Unheralded: Joy Amidst European Drama in 2012

 One club that won a European league in style did so in Zagreb, Croatia.
 It may have featured a team who had one of the worst group stages in the UEFA Champions League.
 It may have seen a managerial change take place after that campaign.
 However, it ended with Dinamo Zagreb winning Croatia's Prva Liga title 21 points, a year after winning the league title by 17 points.
 Dinamo Zagreb's managerial change that happened because the club struggled during the Champions League.
 Dinamo Zagreb lost all six matches as the club allowed 22 goals,

-Before taking the job at Dinamo Zagreb, Ante Čačić became the manager for city rivals Lokomotiv Zagreb two months earlier. Čačić managed Dinamo Zagreb to its best season in Croatia's league history.
+Before shifting the job at Dinamo Zagreb, Ante Čačić became the manager for city rivals Lokomotiv Zagreb two months earlier. Čačić managed Dinamo Zagreb to its best season in Croatia's league history.
 What made Dinamo Zagreb's 2011-12 season even more impressive was that the club lost only one game in 30 matches.
-With five games to spare, Dinamo Zagreb won 3-0 at Sibenik to clinch the club's seventh straight league title and 14th overall since 1993.
+With five games to spare, Dinamo Zagreb won 3-0 at Sibenik to clinch the club's seventh consecutive league title and 14th overall since 1993.

 Dinamo Zagreb made its home venue Maksimir Stadium difficult for clubs during the season.
 Dinamo Zagreb outscored all opponents 38-4 at home, including victories of 5-0, 6-0 and 7-0.
-RNK Split and NK Zadar (the only team that defeated Dinamo Zagreb that season) managed to draw there.
+RNK Split and NK Zadar (the lone team that defeated Dinamo Zagreb that season) managed to draw there.
 Dinamo Zagreb also impressed away, as the club recorded three 4-0 victories on the road.
 Goalkeeper Ivan Kelava proved difficult for opposing offenses as Dinamo Zagreb conceded only 11 goals in 30 games.

 Early Season Upset